brian14708/wh-briefings/statements-releases/2021-06/2021-06-21-letter-to-the-speaker-of-the-house-of-representatives-and-the-president-of-the-senate-on-the-continuation-of-the-national-emergency-with-respect-to-north-korea.md

 modified_time: 2021-06-21 15:37:36-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/21/letter-to-the-speaker-of-the-house-of-representatives-and-the-president-of-the-senate-on-the-continuation-of-the-national-emergency-with-respect-to-north-korea/
 published_time: 2021-06-21 15:37:35-04:00
-title: Letter to the Speaker of the House of Representatives and the President of the Senate on the Continuation of the National Emergency with Respect to North Korea
+title: "Letter to the Speaker of the House of Representatives and the President of\
+  \ the Senate on the Continuation of the National Emergency with Respect to North\_\
+  Korea"
 ---

 Dear Madam Speaker: (Dear Madam President:)